xuwudawei/personal-website/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

 A smart software engineer based in Accra, Ghana specialised in development of scalable backend applications.
-Currently working at [SchoolDesk](https://www.schooldesk.cc/) as an Backend Engineer, ask me about it!
+Currently working at [SchoolDesk](https://www.schooldesk.cc/) as a Backend Engineer, ask me about it!